insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-07-accessing-portal.md

 ### Downloads Section

 User would be able to download and install APPSeCONNECT specific tools from this section.
 Clicking on the Downloads tab, user would be able to view the tools that are available for the organisation.
-The tools that would be available are:
+The tools that would be available are :

 * [APPSeCONNECT On-Premise Agent](/deployment/Deployment-Configuration/)
 * [APPSeCONNECT Plugins](/deployment/Overview-of-Plugin/)